-- o FHA-insured Multifamily Properties

-- o Fannie Mae Multifamily Lookup Tool

-- Freddie Mac Multifamily Lookup Tool
+- o Fannie Mae Multifamily Lookup Tool27 - o Freddie Mac Multifamily Lookup Tool28

 Note that advocates and reporters reported significant numbers of errors, omissions, and outdated entries in at least some of these databases-yet these are the best tools available for ascertaining coverage without cooperation from the housing provider.
 Of arguably even greater concern than inaccuracies, some significant potential sources of CARES Act coverage are simply absent from these lookup tools altogether.
 This includes multifamily properties that participate in tenant-based voucher programs (such as housing choice vouchers, RD vouchers, or the Shelter+Care program) but which receive no other federal financial assistance, as well as some multifamily properties financed through loans backed by the Government National Mortgage Association ("Ginnie Mae")-such a USDA or VA loans.
 While Ginnie Mae does have a lookup tool available: